AxonIQ/reference-guide/part-iii-infrastructure-components/spring-boot-autoconfiguration.md

 public class MyAggregate {...}
 ```

-Defining a [`CommandTargetResolver`](/part-ii-domain-logic/command-model.md#handling-commands-in-an-aggregate) as a bean in spring application context will cause this resolver being used for all aggregates.
+Defining a [`CommandTargetResolver`](/part-ii-domain-logic/command-model.md#handling-commands-in-an-aggregate) as a bean in the Spring Application context will cause that resolver to be used for all aggregate definitions.
 However, using the `commandTargetResolver` attribute on `@Aggregate` annotation will override this behavior.
-Bean definition of `MetaDataCommandTargetResolver` which will look for `myAggregateId` key in meta-data is listed below together with assignment to the aggregate.
+You can for example define a `MetaDataCommandTargetResolver` which will look for `myAggregateId` key in meta-data is listed below together with assignment to the aggregate.

 ```java
 @Bean